Meet your 2018 Piccolo Staff!

 Major: Music Education

-This year will be my second season with SOSA and my first time on Piccolo staff!
+This year will be my third season with SOSA and my second time on Piccolo staff!
 I joined SOSA because it's a giant family, and an experience you won't find anywhere else.
 I am also a brother of Kappa Kappa Psi National Honorary Band Service Fraternity!